Capacity planning

 How often should you be reporting on project plans?

-Capacity planning reports should be updated regularly, typically monthly or quarterly, to ensure they reflect the most current information and accurately guide decision-making.
+Capacity planning reports should be updated regularly, typically monthly or quarterly, ensuring they reflect the most current information and accurately guide decision-making.

 What challenges might organizations face in capacity planning?